2019 Albanian local elections: Parties and coalitions

-Election Results
+Results

 Five days after the election, on July 4, 2019, only preliminary results were available.
 The final results were not published until the end of July.

-The Albanian opposition had boycotted the elections leading to the Socialists running uncontested in 31 municipalities, However Shkodër and Finiq remain lead by the opposition.
-As for the rest belonging to the Socialist Party.
-According to official figures, the turnout was 22.97% or 812,249 people.
+Shkodër and Finiq remained led by the opposition, despite boycotts.
+Other municipalities returned a majority for the Socialist Party.
+According to official figures, turnout was 22.97%, equivalent to 812,249 people.
 The opposition stated that, according to their calculations, only 534,528 people took part, which means that the turnout was 15.12%.
 The elections were declared as a farce by leader of the opposition Lulzim Basha at the time.

-Shkodër was handed back to Voltana Ademi following a trial against the official winner who had been suspected to have been involved in trafficking.
+Shkodër was handed back to Voltana Ademi following a trial against the official winner who was suspected to have been involved in trafficking.